 EEPROM emulation allows small amounts of data to be stored and persisted even across reset, power down, and user and system firmware flash operations.

-On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) the EEPROM emulation is stored as a file on the flash file system.
+On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM, and E404X) the EEPROM emulation is stored as a file on the flash file system.
 Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.

-On Gen 2 devices (Photon, P1, Electron, and E Series) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
+On Gen 2 devices (Photon, P1, Electron, and E Series except the E404X) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.

 Each write containing changed values will add more data to the page until it is full, causing a page erase.
 When writing unchanged data, there is no flash wear, but there is a penalty in CPU cycles.
 Try not write to EEPROM every loop() iteration to avoid unnecessary CPU cycle penalties.